samitmohan/mini-numpy/README.md

-# Smol-numpy — a tiny NumPy-like ndarray from scratch
+# mini-numpy — a tiny NumPy-like ndarray from scratch

-**smol-numpy** is a weekend project that implements a minimal `ndarray` with
+**mini-numpy** is a weekend project that implements a minimal `ndarray` with
 - contiguous buffer (`float64`),
 - `shape`/`strides`/views,
 - basic indexing & slicing,